 This is a partnership designed to accelerate the end of AIDS, tuberculosis, and malaria as epidemics.
 As an international organization, the Global Fund mobilizes and invests more than $4 billion per year to support programs run by local experts in more than 100 countries.

 USAID is an independent agency of the United States federal government that is primarily responsible for administering civilian foreign aid and development assistance.

-ADB is a regional development bank established on December 19, 1966, with its headquarters in the Ortigas Center located in the city of Mandaluyong, Metro Manila, Philippines.
+ADB is a regional development bank established on December 19, 1966, with its headquarters in the Ortigas Center in the city of Mandaluyong, Metro Manila, Philippines.
 The company also has 31 field offices around the world to promote social and economic development in Asia.

 The Bill & Melinda Gates Foundation works to help all people lead healthy, productive lives.
 In developing countries, it focuses on improving people's health and giving them the chance to lift themselves out of hunger and extreme poverty.